 Agitate, Educate, and Organize ~OO~

-During his time in office Obama bombed more than TEN Sovereign NATIONS: Afghanistan, Algeria, Iraq, Libya, Pakistan, the Phillippines, Somalia, South Sudan, Syria, and Yemen.
+During the Obama/Biden administration, America bombed more than TEN Sovereign NATIONS who did not attack us. : Afghanistan, Algeria, Iraq, Libya, Pakistan, the Philippines, Somalia, South Sudan, Syria, and Yemen.

 And these are only the ones we can confirm.